yur-ochka/pickmeshki-lab-2/README.md

 CI is achieved through three main aspects:

-Version control of the code (using Git)
+-Version control of the code (using Git)

-Build automation
+-Build automation

-Test automation
+-Test automation

 In this lab, you will implement and test functions for evaluating or converting prefix/postfix expressions while setting up CI/CD pipelines using GitHub Actions.